 “The new identity – Titan Racing Bikes – allows us to emphasize our expanding product line that caters for a variety of disciplines at different price points.
 Whilst our core business has always been providing competitively priced products and reliable back-up, we will extend these core values of our brand into our new high-end projects.
-We have a new bike in the pipe line which we have been working on and should be introduced to the market in 2018.
+We have a new bike in the pipeline which we have been working on and should be introduced to the market in 2018.
 Titan Racing Bikes will also be launching a new apparel and accessories line up which should start filtering into stores later this year and is expected to be a great success.” said Rob Luis, founder and co-owner of Titan Racing Bikes.
-“Our main goal is simply sharing what we love, the empowerment that a bicycle can deliver.”

 The new direction Titan Racing Bikes is embarking on sees the addition of an in-house design team.
 Heading up this team is Cliff Beckett, formerly of Pyga Bikes and Csixx Components.
 An avid mountain biker, Cliff has built a reputation within the cycling industry as an independent thinker with a knack for understanding the features that make a bike enjoyable to ride.
 Through his time working with industry veterans Pat Morewood (Pyga) and Mark Hopkins (Pyga, Csixx, Leatt) he has gained valuable experience and practical knowledge across a variety of roles.
 Armed with this knowledge he is always thinking about future developments within the industry and how current ideas can be improved upon to deliver better bikes to our riders.